RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 can be mitigated by excluding voxels with high volume free water volume fraction estimates (see supplementary_notebook_3.ipynb).

-![Fig. 2 - In vivo diffusion measures obtained from the free water DTI and standard DTI.
+![In vivo diffusion measures obtained from the free water DTI and standard DTI.
 The values of FA for the free water DTI model, the standard DTI model and their difference are shown in the top panels (A-C), while respective MD values are shown in the bottom panels (D-F).
 In addition